-- therapy for adults may include physical therapy, occupational therapy or speech language therapy when skilled therapy services under the medicaid state plan are exhausted or are not a covered benefit.
+- (1) Extended skilled therapy for eligible recipients 21 years and older: Extended skilled therapy for adults may include physical therapy, occupational therapy or speech language therapy when skilled therapy services under the medicaid state plan are exhausted or are not a covered benefit.
 Eligible recipients 21 years and older in the mi via program access therapy services under the state medicaid plan for acute and temporary conditions that are expected to improve significantly in a reasonable and generally predictable period of time.
-Therapy services provided to eligible recipients 21 years and older in the mi via program focus on improving functional independence, health maintenance, community integration, socialization, and exercise, or enhance - (a) Physical therapy: Diagnosis and management of movement dysfunction and the enhancement of physical and functional abilities.
+Therapy services provided to eligible recipients 21 years and older in the mi via program focus on improving functional independence, health maintenance, community integration, socialization, and exercise, or enhance support and normalization of family relationships. - (a) Physical therapy: Diagnosis and management of movement dysfunction and the enhancement of physical and functional abilities.
 Physical therapy addresses the restoration, maintenance and promotion of optimal physical function, wellness and quality of life related to movement and health.
 Physical therapy activities do the following: - (i) increase, maintain or reduce the loss of functional skills; - (ii) treat a specific condition clinically related to the eligible recipient's disability;